firstdraft/guides/permanent-programs.md

 end
 ```

 or any other program that you'd like!
 Just assign the final value that you'd like to appear on this page to the special variable `@your_output`.
+(Variables whose names begin with the letter `@` are called **instance variables**, and are the ones we intend to display to our users.)

 ## Customizing the output